Flux-Space-Cat/DevOps-Hello-World/README.md

 ## The exercise

 This is a DevOps exercise aimed at taking a basic HTML application and building an Nginx Dockerfile to contain it.
-You will then create a BitBucket Pipeline yaml file to build your image.
-Finally, you must create Kubernetes manifest file(s) to release your container to a Kubernetes instance.
+You must then create Kubernetes manifest file(s) to release your container to a Kubernetes instance.

 You will need a BitBucket or GitHub account to push your code to.